 Shrubs, bunchgrasses, and forbs in shrub-steppe occur as patches, separated by what may appear to be bare ground.
-There is virtually no bare ground on undisturbed sites, however, even in the driest parts of Washington steppe (Daubenmire 1970).
+There is virtually no bare ground on undisturbed sites however, even in the driest parts of Washington steppe (Daubenmire 1970).
 Areas not occupied by the bases of vascular plants support a mosaic of cyanobacteria (formerly called blue-green algae), green algae, lichens, mosses, microfungi, and bacteria (Belnap et al. 2001).
-Biotic crusts, also called cryptogamic, cryptobiotic, microbiotic, or biological soil crusts, are found in arid and semi-arid environments throughout the world.
+Biotic crusts, also called cryptogamic, cryptobiotic, microbiotic, or biological soil crusts, are found in arid and semiarid environments throughout the world.
 Biotic crusts should not be confused with physical soil crusts caused by compaction or raindrop impact on unprotected soils.
 Physical soil crusts reduce water infiltration and increase soil erosion (Belnap et al. 2001:7).
-Wyoming big sagebrush community types support high bio-crust cover unless soil surfaces are greatly disturbed, or the current vegetation is in an early successional stage.
+Wyoming big sagebrush community types support high bio-crust cover except where soil surfaces are greatly disturbed or current vegetation is in an early successional stage.
 In the Columbia Basin, the dominant crust components are tall mosses and green algae (Belnap et al. 2001).
+Ponzetti et al. (2000) reported that biotic crusts of the Horse Heaven Hills included a total of 58 species of lichens and 11 bryophytes (10 mosses and 1 liverwort) (McIntosh 2003); 35 species could be reliably identified in the field.
+They reported that, though the species composition differed with soil type and topographic position (e.g., ridges, warm slopes, cool draws, etc.), all areas had the potential to develop 100% cover by crustal organisms in spaces between vascular plants, except in disturbed and weedy areas.
+McIntosh (2003) identified 54 lichen taxa and 24 bryophyte species associated with soil crusts on the Hanford Reach National Monument.

 Ecological significance of biotic crusts.
-Biotic crust reduces wind and water erosion by binding soil particles together, increasing the size of soil aggregates (Belnap et al. 2001).
+Biotic crusts reduce wind and water erosion by binding soil particles together, thereby increasing the size of soil aggregates (Belnap et al. 2001).
 The rough surface creates a still-air layer above the surface that protects the soil from wind erosion and facilitates soil accretion.
 Well developed crusts with lichens and mosses resist wind erosion 2-130 times better than uncrusted soils (Belnap et al. 2001).
-The rolling surface crust type in the Columbia Basin acts to impede overland water flow, resulting in increased infiltration.
-In addition to reducing wind and water erosion, biotic crusts fix atmospheric nitrogen, and function as living mulch by retaining soil moisture, contributing soil organic matter and discouraging annual weed growth (Belnap et al. 2001).
-Crusts can inhibit germination of cheatgrass and other exotic plants (whereas native species often have self-burial mechanisms and are not affected.).
-Seedling establishment of native forbs and grasses is either not inhibited or is increased by crusts (Anderson et al. 1982, Belnap et al. 2001).
+The rolling surface crust type in the Columbia Basin impedes overland water flow and increases water infiltration.
+In addition to reducing wind and water erosion, biotic crusts fix atmospheric nitrogen and function as living mulch by retaining soil moisture, contributing soil organic matter, and discouraging annual weed growth (Belnap et al. 2001).
+Crusts can inhibit germination of cheatgrass and other exotic plants.
+Seedling establishment of native forbs and grasses, which often have self-burial mechanisms, is either not inhibited or is increased by crusts (Anderson et al. 1982, Harper and Pendleton 1993, Belnap et al. 2001).
+Observations on the ALE Reserve indicate that crevices bordering biotic crust polygons function as collection sites for seeds (Boudell et al. 2002).
 Crusts can trap blowing material and may create nutrient-rich microsites enhancing germination and growth of vascular plants, which in turn reduce erosion and increase soil development.
 Crusts also tend to be darker and absorb more energy than bare soil.
 The warmer temperature of crusted soil can support higher rates of photosynthesis, nitrogen fixation, and seedling germination and growth, an advantage since when the crust has been wet and is actively growing, the environmental temperature is often low.